 The club organises yacht races about every two weeks in the summer and about every month during the winter.
 Racing is open to all classes under the Byron handicap system.
 We race locally around cans, usually downriver to Erith, Thurrock and Gravesend and even Sea Reach and around the Isle of Sheppey.
 See the Cruiser Calender and our Standing Sailing Instruction for cruiser races.
-Participants must also comply with COLREGS, PLA Directions for Navigation in the Port of London and check any PLA Notices to Mariners in force.
+Skippers must also comply with COLREGS, PLA Directions for Navigation in the Port of London and check any PLA Notices to Mariners in force.
+We follow the Racing Rules of Sailing.